Optimise the device selection based on the stage of development, molecule type, indication and patient considerations

 AKITA® JET NEBULISER

 The AKITA® JET device is a desktop, breath-actuated, inhalation system which uses proprietary positive pressure technology to assist drug delivery to the lungs.
-The device is CE-marked and has 510(k) approval.
+The device is CE-marked and has a 510(k) premarket notification for marketing in the US.

 The inhalation system is suitable for the delivery of small molecules and some biologics, formulated as solutions or suspensions.